MarcosAtMorais/Speed-Stripes-Effect/README.md

 [![MIT](https://img.shields.io/badge/License-MIT-red.svg)](https://opensource.org/licenses/MIT)
 [![Unity 2018.3](https://img.shields.io/badge/Unity-2018.3-blue.svg)](https://unity3d.com/)

-The Speed Stripes, or Warp Effect, are usually present in sci-fi games/movies and are used when the character/vehicle is in full speed (while sprinting or accelerating), to give the sense of velocity while maintaining the immersion.
+The Speed Stripes (also known as Warp Effect) are usually present in sci-fi games/movies and are used when the character/vehicle is in full speed (while sprinting or accelerating), to give the sense of velocity while maintaining the immersion.

 This was built to take full advantage of the GPU using the Visual Effect Graph (preview package).